2582 English Language Institute Senior Instruction Specialist

 Education: A Master’s degree in Teaching English as a Second Language (TESL) or in a related field with a minimum of 18 hours of TESL coursework is required.

-Experience: One year of experience teaching ESL in an Intensive English Program in the U.S. is required.
+Experience: Two years of experience teaching ESL in an Intensive English Program in the U.S. is required.
 In addition to the required experience, overseas teaching experience at the university level is preferred.
 Demonstrated professional involvement in the field by having presented at a conference and/or publishing in TESOL-related journals is preferred.

 Skills: Must have demonstrated skills using Microsoft Office applications and conducting research using the internet.
 Effective oral and written communication skills are required.
 Effective interpersonal skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Fluency in at least one other language in addition to English is preferred.